spickermann/deep_hash_transformer/README.md

 ## Installation

-Include the gem to your Gemfile:
+Include the gem in your Gemfile:

 ```ruby
 gem 'deep_hash_transformer'